Screeching Weasel: New lineup (2011-present)

 Despite speculation of a breakup, Screeching Weasel returned with a new lineup on October 29 at Reggie's Rock Club in Chicago with The Queers.
 The lineup included Ben Weasel-vocals, Zac Damon-guitar, Dave Klein-bass, Pierre Marche-drums and Mike Hunchback-rhythm guitar.
 A new 7-song EP, titled Carnival of Schadenfreude, was recorded in July 2011.
 It was also produced by Mike Kennerty and was released in November 2011 on Recess Records.
 In March 2013, Ben Weasel announced on the band's Facebook page that Dave Klein had split from the group amicably to join Black Flag.
 He was replaced by bassist Zach Brandner, AKA "Poutine."

 On July 13, 2014, Weasel released a video on YouTube stating that new albums were in the works, through a two-part rock opera called Baby Fat.
 Baby Fat: Act 1 was crowd-funded, released in 2015 after the band raised over $40,000.
+As yet, Baby Fat: Act 2 has not been announced or released.
 At the end of 2016, Zac Damon was replaced by guitarist, Trevor Jackson.

 A documentary on the band was in the works for several years, but was cancelled in 2012, with producers citing Weasel's lack of cooperation with production.
 Screeching Weasel announced in March 2017 that a new documentary was underway entitled My Right: The Screeching Weasel Story.
 They recorded and digitally released two singles on December 11, 2017, entitled "Christmas Eve" and "New Years Eve" and played several shows in 2018.
 They subsequently announced via their website that a new album was scheduled to be recorded in summer 2019 with a tour in 2020 to follow.

 On March 24, 2020, Screeching Weasel released their 13th album, Some Freaks of Atavism and on July 15, 2022, Screeching Weasel released their 14th album, The Awful Disclosures of Screeching Weasel with producer Mike Kennerty replacing Trevor Jackson as guitarist/backing vocalist.
 Both records were well-received by their fans and critics.

-The band remains active though tour plans have been postponed due to the worldwide Coronavirus outbreak.
+The band remains active, though tour plans were postponed for a number of years due to the COVID-19 pandemic, with their last shows prior being played in 2019.
+In 2024, they announced plans to resume live shows in 2025 and shows scheduled in Chicago for March 2025 sold out in less than 1 hour.
+2025 also brought about the addition of new Italian guitarist, Ginger Panero.
 Ben Weasel has stated, "Screeching Weasel is never breaking up again.
 The band dies when I do."